What is Veterinary Physiotherapy?

-Chance was barely a year old when he was found abandoned in a park, he had been very badly hurt, and was suffering from a variety of issues, such as dislocated elbow, fractured skull, damaged stifle ligaments, to name but a few.
+Chance was barely a year old when he was found abandoned in a park; he had been very badly hurt, and was suffering from a variety of issues, such as a dislocated elbow, fractured skull, and damaged stifle ligaments.

 He was barely able to walk in the beginning, but with his amazing personality, supportive owners and full veterinary team and intensive physiotherapy, he really turned a corner.

-What is veterinary physiotherapy (VP), and how can it help your animal?
+What is Veterinary Physiotherapy, and how can it help your animal?

-The role of a VP is to identify dysfunction within movement, or anatomical abnormalities (such as asymmetries within muscle, tendon, ligament and bone).
-A VP will also apply manual techniques to treat tissues that might be causing these abnormalities and utilise exercise prescription to build strength and aid the return of function.
+A Veterinary Physiotherapist (Vet Physio) is simply an animal-based physiotherapist.
+The role of a vet physio is to identify dysfunction within movement or anatomical abnormalities (such as asymmetries within muscle, tendon, ligament and bone).
+A VP will then apply manual and electrotherapy techniques to reduce pain and improve function, treating tissues that might be causing these abnormalities and using exercise prescription to build strength and aid the return of function.

-My experience working with animal sciences has also taught me the importance of environmental and behavioural management for aiding recovery; if we can modify an animal's environment and support its behavioural needs, we can increase positive outcomes.
-As a Veterinary Physiotherapist, I also mimic the role of an occupational therapist; as within human medicine, we have long understood the importance of a holistic approach of environmental management, rehabilitation and mental health for improved recovery.
+At Shackleton Veterinary Physiotherapy, our experience working within the animal science industry has taught us the importance of environmental and behavioural management for aiding recovery; if we can modify an animal's environment and support its behavioural needs, we can increase positive outcomes.
+As Vet Physios, we also mimic the role of an occupational therapist; as within human medicine, we have long understood the importance of a holistic approach of environmental management, rehabilitation and mental health for improved recovery.

 Assessment will include:

-- Gait assessment: assessing the animals movement for lameness or abnormalities
+Gait and function assessment: assessing the animal's movement for lameness or abnormalities

-- Palpation: inspecting both soft and hard tissue, for signs of abnormalities that may have arisen due to injury or long term compensation.
+Palpation: inspecting soft and hard tissue for signs of abnormalities that may have arisen due to injury or long-term compensation

-- Assessment of activity and exercise: modification to daily routines to help support a rehabilitation regime
+Assessment of activity and exercise: checking daily routines to help support a rehabilitation regime

-- Behaviour and enrichment: Assessing for signs of pain, and behavioural changes due to lifestyle changes and compensation.
+Behaviour: assessing for signs of pain, and behavioural changes due to lifestyle and compensation.

 Treatment will include:

-- Manual treatment: a variety of modalities such as massage, passive/active stretches, range of motion and mobilisations to name but a few.
+Manual treatment: a variety of modalities such as massage, stretches, joint range of motion and mobilisations

-- electrotherapies: a variety of therapies are available depending on the needs of the client (Photobiomodulation/laser therapy, Pulsed Magnetic Field Therapy.
+Electrotherapies: a variety of therapies are available depending on the needs of the client (LASER therapy, pulsed-magnetic field therapy, TENS and NMES)

-- Environmental management: Advice and guidance on management and environmental changes to support recovery or of chronic pain/lameness
+Environmental management: advice and guidance on management and environmental changes to support recovery or chronic pain/lameness

-- Behavioural and enrichment advice: Advice on enrichment and management strategies to reduce pain associated stress, and facilitate recovery through enrichment that is both beneficial behavioural and physiologically.
+Behavioural and enrichment advice: advice on enrichment and management strategies to reduce stress associated with pain, and facilitate recovery through physical and behavioural enrichment

-- Exercise prescription: Tailor made exercise plans to maintain fitness, or rehabilitate injury and disease.
+Exercise prescription: tailor-made exercise plans that are checked and amended at each session to maintain fitness, or rehabilitate injury and disease.